coderefinery/installation/content/git-in-terminal.md

 It is important to set also the default text editor to use with Git.  **We recommend to use nano if you do not have any other preferences** (it is included and simple for demonstrations).
-But you can instead use your preferred editor (VScode, vim, emacs or any other editor of your choice, see {doc}`editors` for more instructions):
+But you can instead use your preferred editor (VS Code, vim, emacs or any other editor of your choice, see {doc}`editors` for more instructions):

 This sets the editor to Nano: